Antoniongola/Gestor-de-Clientes/readme.md

     -localhost:8080/api/user/{id} (for reading a specific user)

+    -localhost:8080/api/user/role/{manager} (for listing users with the specific role)

 Put mapping endpoint (for updating a specific user):

     -localhost:8080/api/user/{id} (for updating a specific user info)